 Improving engineering productivity and efficiency requires an understanding of a team’s strengths and weaknesses.
-Proper assessment makes strategic task distribution and optimal resource utilization possible, guaranteeing that tasks are in line with individual capabilities.
+Proper assessment enables strategic task distribution and optimal resource utilization, ensuring that tasks align with individual capabilities.
 Planning for engineering capacity is essential to increasing team output.

-Nevertheless, most teams find it difficult to use engineering capacity planning effectively, which results in missed deadlines, burnout, and technological debt.
+Nevertheless, most teams struggle to use engineering capacity planning effectively, resulting in missed deadlines, burnout, and technological debt.
 This article examines the true meaning of engineering capacity planning, the reasons why teams usually make mistakes, and effective implementation techniques.

 What Is Engineering Capacity Planning?

-Engineering capacity planning is the systematic process of determining the production capability needed by a team to meet changing demands.
+Engineering capacity planning is the systematic process of determining the production capability a team needs to meet changing demands.
 Unlike traditional capacity planning models from manufacturing, software development must account for the creative and unpredictable nature of building software, considering:

 Effective capacity planning doesn’t just ask, “Can we build this?” but rather, “How can we sustainably deliver value given our constraints?”